SAP-samples/teched2024-DA180/exercises/ex06/README.md

 ## Summary

-You've now created your dimension view ***Dimension Store*** including the added geo-coordinates column ***Store location***, which is required to use visualizations on maps within SAP Analytics Cloud.
+You've now created your dimension view ***Dimension Store*** including the added geo-coordinates column ***Store location***, which is required to use visualizations on geo maps within SAP Analytics Cloud.

 Continue to - [Exercise 07: Creating the View ](../ex07/README.md)